-- Our working livestock farm is home to over 130 dairy cows – and a Hereford bull
+- This working livestock farm is home to over 160 dairy cows and a resident Hereford bull called Vegas

-- Our farmland extends to around 240 acres – from the edge of the River Brora, across the A9/NC500, to the coast – including a stunning Jurassic beach
+- Inverbrora’s farmland extends to around 240 acres, from the edge of the River Brora, across the A9/NC500, to the coast, including a stunning Jurassic beach

 - Our land also incorporates Inverbrora SSSI (Site of Special Scientific Interest)

 Another part of Inverbrora SSSI – at the mouth of the River Brora – includes the Moray Firth Special Area of Conservation (SAC).
-The area is made up of subtidal sandbanks, which are home to bottlenose dolphins, among other species.
+The area is made up of subtidal sandbanks – home to bottlenose dolphins among other species.

-Great dining options include the Royal Marine Hotel restaurant, the Sutherland Inn, the Red Dragon Chinese take-away, and a truly superb Indian restaurant called Sid’s Spice.
-The Co-op supermarket is well-stocked and supports a large catchment area along the North East Coast.
-There are a number of smaller sit-in food options including a lovely brand new cafe – specialising in chocolate – called Cocoa Skye.
-For a more comprehensive list of foodie options and location map, see the Brora visitor website food page.
+Great dining options include the Royal Marine Hotel restaurant, the Sutherland Inn, the Red Dragon Chinese take-away, and a truly superb Indian/Bangladeshi restaurant called Sid’s Spice.
+The Co-op supermarket is well-stocked for any essentials or picnic items you might need.
+There are a number of smaller sit-in food options, including a lovely cafe next to the station and specialising in chocolate called Cocoa Skye.
+For a more comprehensive list of options and location map, see the Brora visitor website food page.

-After you’ve had your fill, Brora’s beautiful harbour makes for the perfect evening stroll, with working fishing boats featuring alongside the original old village.
-Brora Golf Course & Clubhouse looks out onto miles of soft golden sand, which frame some stunning coastal views.
+After you’ve had your foodie fill, Brora’s beautiful harbour makes for the perfect evening stroll, with working fishing boats featuring alongside the original old village.
+Brora Golf Club looks out onto miles of soft golden sand with some stunning coastal views.
 The area is home to a wide range of birds and wildlife.